palace-audio/mixing-engineer/README.md

 ## How to use it

-Open the chat panel and ask in plain language.
-There's no syntax to learn — talk to it the way you'd talk to another producer.
-The device picks the right tools and answers from actual measurements.
+Open the chat panel and talk to it the way you'd talk to another producer.
+The device picks the right tools and answers back from actual measurements.

 The chat keeps full conversation history within a session, so you can ask follow-up questions, push back on an earlier verdict, or move between tracks freely.
 You can also ask general mixing questions that don't require a measurement — the device draws on standard mixing knowledge for those.